Reviewer Guidelines

 |

-You can recommend one of the following actions to be taken by the editors:
+You can recommend one of the following actions to be taken by the editor:

 Accept; Accept with minor changes; Accept with major changes; Not ready yet.